ndif-team/nnsight/docs/source/about.rst

 Nnsight is built on pytorch.

-Running inference on a huge remote model with nnsight is very similar to running a neural network locally on your own workstataion.
+Running inference on a huge remote model with nnsight is very similar to running a neural network locally on your own workstation.
 In fact, with nnsight, the same code for running experiments locally on small models can also be used on large models, just by changing a few arguments.

 The difference between nnsight and normal inference is that when you use nnsight, you do not treat the model as an opaque black box.
 Instead, you set up a python ``with`` context that enables you to get direct access to model internals while the neural network runs.